 Gullible buyers are reeled in with promises of "guaranteed" returns that reputable stocks and bonds can't match.

-Bob Webster, a spokesman for the North American Securities Administrators Association, says this type of fraud accounts for more than half of the cases that state law enforcement officials investigate involving seniors.
+Bob Webster, director of communications for the North American Securities Administrators Association, said this type of fraud accounts for more than half of the cases that state law enforcement officials investigate involving seniors.